QingfangLiu/qingfangliu.github.io/README.md

 # qingfangliu.github.io
-This is my public website about learning and research.
+This is my public website about research activities.